Christian Wibe

 Christian Wibe (born December 1981) is a Norwegian composer, musician and music producer.
 With his band Animal Alpha of which he was founder and main composer, he released 2 albums and 1 EP.
-Christian has also produced, engineered and mixed albums for other artists, several of which have been nominated for, and won, the "Norwegian Grammys".
+Christian has also produced, engineered and mixed albums for other artists.

 In 2008, Christian composed his first score for Tommy Wirkola's film Dead Snow.
-Since then he's composed the music for several feature films, TV series and commercials.
+Since then, he's composed the music for several feature films, TV series and commercials.